 Then in the Contrast web interface, select Applications in the header.
-You should see the name of your application (In this example, "MyAppName" should appear in the list of applications.)
+You should see the name of your application.

 You can also select Server in the header and you should see the hostname of your (local) server listed here.

 Configure the Java agent